interwap/camera-fp05/README.md

      //Please note the default storage location for CameraFP05 is the external storage.
      //Providing a storage location means that you have already created a folder or folders in your sd card else it will save to the root folder of the sd card as default
-     //Storage location should must not start with a file seperator (/)
+     //Storage location must not start with a file separator (/)
-     //Example: intent.putExtra("storage", "newimages") or intent.putExtra("storage", "newimages/today");
+     //Usage Example: intent.putExtra("storage", "newimages") or intent.putExtra("storage", "newimages/today");

      IMAGE QUALITY (int):